zcoo/fluss/website/docs/maintenance/observability/monitor-metrics.md

 to measure the source latency and output of sink, see [FLIP-33: Standardize Connector Metrics](https://cwiki.apache.org/confluence/display/FLINK/FLIP-33%3A+Standardize+Connector+Metrics).
 Flink source / sink metrics implemented are listed here.

-How to use flink metrics, you can see [flink metrics](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/ops/metrics/#system-metrics) for more details.
+How to Use Flink Metrics, you can see [Flink Metrics](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/ops/metrics/#system-metrics) for more details.

 #### Source Metrics